matomo-org/developer-documentation/docs/5.x/ab-tests/browser.md

 This guide covers how to run experiments (A/B tests) in your website using the [Piwik JavaScript Tracker](/guides/tracking-javascript-guide) and the Piwik A/B Testing JavaScript framework.

-We will learn how to embed the A/B testing framework in your website, how to embed and implement your experiments using best practises, and what to do when an experiment is finished.
+We will learn how to embed the A/B testing framework in your website, how to embed and implement your experiments using best practices, and what to do when an experiment is finished.

 ## Creating an experiment